occopus/docs/sphinx/source/user/collect_resource_attributes/amazon/index.rst

 In case of Amazon EC2, the following information is necessary to start up a node in an Occopus infrastructure:

-* Security credentials (access key and secret key)
+* security credentials (access key and secret key)
 * Amazon region name and its EC2 endpoint
 * an image ID (AMI)
 * an instance type